8base/Documentation/docs/projects/frontend/app-components-other-components-alert.md

 The _Alert_ component displays a brief, important message to attract the user's attention without interrupting their work.

+The appearance of the *Alert* component can change based on the type of *Event* attached to it.
+For example, a small close icon displays on the *Alert* component when an "On Close" event is attached.

 ### Properties

 <table>